pivotal-cf/pivotal-ui/docs/components/Tables.md

 For Tag callbacks, relevant `context` is passed as an argument.
 The callback should return a new DOM element as a String or a React Component to be used in place of the standard HTML element.

-For Prop callbacks, the first argument are the `props` that the element will receive.
+For Prop callbacks, the first argument is the `props` that the element will receive.
 The second argument is relevant `context`.
 The callback should return any new props that the element should be rendered with.
 They will generally overwrite any pre-existing props.
 The `className` and `style` props will be merged with the old values.

 ```jsx